Sverryboiii/GridClasses_Modding/README.md

 HowToMod: Full Guide on how to mod GridClasses
 PlayerData: All the playerdata you are able to change
 AllTileIDs: All the tile IDs that are standard in GridClasses
+DataFromFirstArgument: All the data gotten from the first argument in a function

 Everything is on the latest version.